usmaanalii/javascript/JavaScript30/analysis.md

 ### checked

-To check whether a checkbox has been checked or not, you can assess its `checked` property
+To check whether a checkbox has been checked or not, you can assess its `checked` property (I heard it too...)

 ``` javascript
 checkbox.checked;